What is the product supplier reference (MPN code) for?

 - you provide, instead of MPN codes, the GTIN codes (EAN13/JAN or UPC) AND the product brands

 Please note that if you do not have the MPN code of your products and you only have one of the other two "unique product identifiers", our module will send, in addition to the available code, an "identifier_exists = false" tag to tell Google that your products have only 1 of 3 unique product identifiers and to make their identification easier.
 Likewise, if you do not have any "unique product idenfiers", the tag will be sent to give the information to Google and to try to get your products accepted.
 However, you must ensure that, by their nature, you can not recover the missing codes.
-Indeed, otherwise, despite the tag, Google may refuse your products.
+Indeed, if the tag "identifier_exists=false" is sent when it is proven that you could have provided the missing unique product identifiers because they exist, your products will be refused by Google.

 To know more about GTIN codes click here.